 I have a number of Raspberry Pi installed in my home for specific tasks that have no monitor or keyboard connected.
 To shut these down, I always need to ssh into them (fortunately they are all network connected) but this is not very practical.
-In this post I will describe a power-off button I have implemented to shutdown a headless Raspberry Pi cleanly.Continue reading “Raspberry Pi power-off button”
+In this post I describe how to add a power-off button to a Raspberry Pi to shutdown a headless Raspberry Pi cleanly.Continue reading “Raspberry Pi power-off button”

 For a few year I have been playing with Raspberry Pi’s.
 I started off with a 1B, then moved to a a 2B and for some time am heavily using a model 3B as my monitoring (nagios) server while the 2B is being setup for other use (as well as a few Pi Zero’s being used for other things).